Suesanz/suesanz/README.md

 My name is Sourav.
 I am a problem solver.

 - 🔭  I’m currently working at Razorpay.
-- 🌱  I’m currently learning GraphQL.
+- 🌱  I’m currently learning CI/CD.
 - 💬  Ask me about React Native.
 - 📫  How to reach me: https://linkedin.com/in/souravyadav
 - ⚡  Fun fact: Do not push important feature to production on friday.